-0.91 2.
-Official FIE ranking
+- o.91 2.
+Official FIE individual ranking - (a) Principles

 The official open ranking of the FIE takes into account the best six results of the World Cup competitions in which the fencer has participated, with a limit of no more than four from any one continent, plus the World Championships or Olympic Games.